alicekeller/alicekeller.github.io/_posts/2022-07-26-ultrarunning.md

 ![p4]({{site.url}}/assets/img/p4_ultra.png)

 It seems like most speeds fall between 2 and 4 mph with a gradual right hand tail.
-Speed is the variable I'm hoping to be able to predict, but based on this logarithmic distribution I think I'll have to log transform the speed variable in order to create a reliable model with it.
+Speed is the variable I'm hoping to be able to predict, but based on this lognormal distribution I think I'll have to log transform the speed variable in order to create a reliable model with it.

 Next I wanted to dig a little deeper into how speed varies by course.
 First I created a new data frame with average speed for each course, broken down by gender.
 I wanted to visualize this, so I changed the `event` variable into a factor.